 Take a walk in the morning, or take the dog for a walk during your lunch break.
 Are you a victim of bad weather?
 You can stream a workout to get a quick 10-minute boost in fitness or do some stretching.
 It will make your thoughts more transparent and help you be more productive throughout the day.

-9. Do not graze all-day
+9. Do not graze all day

 You want to be focused on your work productivity and set boundaries regarding food intake.
 You still need to eat.
-The advantage to working from home is that you can make your own healthy and fresh meals without having to rely on the microwave.
+The advantage of working from home is that you can make your own healthy and fresh meals without having to rely on the microwave.

 Conclusion